MRCIEU/TwoSampleMR/README.md

 ## License

-This project is licensed under GNU GPL v3.
+This project is made available under the open source MIT license.

 ## Installing the TwoSampleMR R package

-The package is hosted on github, and this allows installation and update to be very easy.
-First make sure you have the `devtools` package installed:

-    install.packages("devtools")

-Then to install:

-    library(devtools)
-    install_github("MRCIEU/TwoSampleMR")

 To update the package just run the `install_github("MRCIEU/TwoSampleMR")` command again.